thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-03-metasploitable3-building-the-ubuntu-linux-version.md

 packer_build_path="packer/builds"
 {% endhighlight %}

 The above tools were all marked as _minimum_, guessing that these were the minimum versions required to build Metasploitable3.
-The following instructions specify how I setup my build environment to match the above requirements.
+The following instructions specify how I set up my build environment to match the above requirements.

 #### Installing Oracle Virtual Box

-[VirtualBox](https://www.virtualbox.org/) is an open source (GPLv2) x86/x64 virtualization product that runs on Windows, Linux, OS X and Solaris systems.
+[VirtualBox](https://www.virtualbox.org/) is an open source (GPLv2) x86/x64 virtualization product that runs on Windows, Linux, OS X, and Solaris systems.
 In this tutorial, it is used to host the virtualized guest operating system (Metasploitable3) while it is being built.

 In Ubuntu 18.04, VirtualBox is provided in the default `apt` repositories.
 This is a decent option to install as the application will be tested with Ubuntu and updates provided when a new stable version is added to the package repository.
 But you could install from the Debian package provided on the [Download VirtualBox for Linux Hosts](https://www.virtualbox.org/wiki/Linux_Downloads) page.
-This tutorial use the package repository, which (at time of writing) provides version 5.2.10.
+This tutorial uses the package repository, which (at time of writing) provides version 5.2.10.
 You can search the package repository using the following command:

 {% highlight bash %}
 thomasl@server:~$ apt search virtualbox